|No GRE Required||100% Online||No Thesis Required|

-- Hold Baccalaureate degree from accredited college or university
+- Hold Baccalaureate degree from an accredited college or university

-- Provide three letters of recommendation from people who know you professionally or as scholar
+- Provide three letters of recommendation from people who know you professionally or as a scholar

-- Develop statement of purposes and goals that can reasonably be met by the degree program
+- Develop a statement of purposes and goals that can reasonably be met by the degree program

-- Have access to computer with high-speed internet connection, and email account
+- Have access to a computer with a high-speed internet connection, and email account

-- Application – Submit the Graduate School application online.
-Application fee: $75 Domestic/$100 International (waived for US veterans).
+- Application – Submit the Graduate School Admissions online.
+Application fee: $75 Domestic/$100 International

 - Résumé or curriculum vita – Upload to the Graduate School application.